wavefrontHQ/observability-for-kubernetes/docs/filtering.md

       env:
       - 'test*'

-    # Guarantees that metrics that have an environment tag of production will not be removed.
+    # Guarantees that if metrics have a point tag key "prod", the tag key will not be filtered out.
     tagGuaranteeList:
-    - 'prod*'
+    - 'prod'
 ```

 Filtering applied on a source applies only to metrics collected by that source: